mxagar/hyperparameter-optimization/README.md

   - `x`: the vector with the hyperparameters.
 - `P(B) -> B: Data`, the available data
 - `P(Data)`: the denominator can be dropped, since it only scales.
 - We don't take the real `f(x)`, but take a *surrogate* function `f(x)` which is a multivariate Gaussian distribution, called Gaussian Process; this surrogate function is like an approximation or best estimate of our objective function.
-In the beginning, this function provides a constant mean value with a wide spread, no matter the vector value for `x`.
+For each point `x` (the vector of hyperparamters), we have an estimated mean of `f` and a covariance matrix of `x` which captures the uncertainty as a spread.
+In the beginning, the surrogate Gaussian Process provides a constant mean value with a wide spread, no matter the vector value for `x`.
 The idea is to refine that surrogate `f` by evaluating the real model and to find the optimum of the surrogate, which will capture the optimum of the real `f(x)`.
 - We evaluate our model with some values of `x = x_0`; at these point, the value of `f(x = x_0)` becomes known, the spread decreases around it.
 - The goal is to find the minimum of that surrogate `f`.
+In essence the problem is a regression problem (hence, we need a Gaussian Process regressor), but instead of discovering the shape of `f`, we are interested in discovering only its optimum.
 - We define an **acquisition function**, which has high values in areeas which `f` might have a minimum (more on this later).
 - Following the acquisition function, we pick the next `x_1` and evaluate the model there, obtaining a better estimate of the surrogate function.
 - The new surrogate function updates the acquisition function, which leads to a new point.